N. Korea Jams GPS Signals, Affecting Ships, Aircraft In South - UrduPoint

 -

-Syrian state news agency reports Israeli strike in Aleppo region2 hours ago
+Syrian state news agency reports Israeli strike in Aleppo region3 hours ago

 -